stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Developing Python Projects

+### Avoid Using Poetry

+Avoid using [Poetry](https://python-poetry.org/) for new projects.
+Poetry predates many standards for Python tooling.
+This means that it uses non-standard implementations of key features, such as the dependency resolver and configuration formats in _pyproject.toml_ files.

+If you would like to use a similar tool to develop your applications, consider using [PDM](https://pdm-project.org).
+[Hatch](https://hatch.pypa.io) is another alternative to Poetry, but it is most useful for developing Python libraries.
+Both of these tools follow modern standards, which avoids compatibility issues.

 ### Use a pyproject.toml File

 Create a _pyproject.toml_ file in the root directory of each Python project.
 Use this file as the central place to store configuration information about the project and the tools that it uses.
 The [pyOpenSci project documentation on pyproject.toml](https://www.pyopensci.org/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.html) provides an introduction to the file format.